hzdg/cas-maestro/readme.txt

 == Frequently Asked Questions ==

-= In case i can not access the content manager due to a misconfiguration of this plugin, what steps should i perform? =
+= In case that I cannot access the content manager due to a misconfiguration of this plugin, what steps should I perform? =

-1. Edit the file wp-config.php and search for define('WP_DEBUG', false); definition
+1. Edit the file wp-config.php and search for `define('WP_DEBUG', false)`su; definition
-2. Before that definition, write define('WPCAS_BYPASS',true);
+2. Before that definition, write `define('WPCAS_BYPASS',true)`;
 3. Reconfigure the plugin and remove the line that was added.

 Alternatively, you may simply disable the behavior of CAS Maestro as follows: